background-image

 The lead-up to OTP solutions

 In the evolution towards robust transfer pricing solutions, multinationals have traditionally leaned on ERP systems to oversee business operations.
-However, these conventional systems have demonstrated limitations in effectively managing transfer pricing processes.
-This inadequacy has prompted organisations to resort to manual methods or external tools, which, in the face of escalating transfer pricing regulations and heightened scrutiny from tax authorities, are proving increasingly unsustainable.
+However, these systems often struggle to manage transfer pricing effectively, leaving many organisations still relying on manual processes or external tools, which are becoming unsustainable.

 Do you bring OTP in-house or outsource it?

-Dr Frank Schoeneborn, the Global Head of EXA’s Operational Transfer Pricing Software also shared his insights:
+Dr Frank Schoeneborn, the Global Head of EXA’s Operational Transfer Pricing Software also shared his insights on one of the key challenges with outsourcing OTP – the added complexity and coordination it can introduce:

 What about OTP software?